nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing a fosterer's detail through the main window: `edit`

-Edits the details of the index-th fosterer in your currently displayed list, done through the main window.
+Edits the details of the index-th fosterer in the list currently displayed in your address book, done through the main window.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [housing/HOUSING_TYPE] [availability/AVAILABILITY] [animal/ANIMAL_NAME] [animalType/TYPE_OF_ANIMAL] [t/TAG…]`